-- (A) Deadline to File.
-A motion to compel deposition testimony must be filed not later than 28 days after the later of (i) the scheduled date of the deposition or (ii) the last date on which the deposition was taken.
-A motion to compel answers to interrogatories, production of documents or things, or admissions must be filed not later than 28 days after the later of (i) the due date for the response to the discovery request or (ii) the date on which the response was served. - (B) Specificity.
-Motions regarding discovery disputes must specify the pertinent interrogatories, requests for production, or requests for admissions, and answers or objections. - (2) Duty to Meet and Confer. - (A) Personal Meeting Required.
+(A) Deadline to File.
+A motion to compel discovery or for discovery sanctions must be filed so as to be heard prior to the discovery cut-off date.

+(B) Specificity.
+Motions regarding discovery disputes must specify the pertinent interrogatories, requests for production, or requests for admissions, and answers or objections.

+(2) Duty to Meet and Confer.

+(A) Personal Meeting Required.
 Counsel for disputing parties must meet and confer with regard to all disputed issues to promote an expedient resolution.
 If counsel are all located on the same island in the District of Hawaii, the meet and confer session requires a personal meeting.
 If one or more of the parties' attorneys is located outside this district or on different islands, the meet and confer session may be conducted by telephone or video conference.
-Unless the court specifically directs otherwise, the duty to meet and confer may not be satisfied by written correspondence, faxes, or email or text messages. - (B) Certificate of Compliance.
+Unless the court specifically directs otherwise, the duty to meet and confer may not be satisfied by written correspondence, faxes, or email or text messages.

+(B) Certificate of Compliance.
 Motions to compel discovery or for a protective order must be accompanied by a certificate of compliance with the requirement to meet and confer.